recurve-methods/flexvalue/README.rst

 * **--user**: The user for the postgresql database to which you are connecting.
 * **--password**: The password for the postgresql database to which you are connecting.
 * **--database**: The database for the postgresql database to which you are connecting.
 * **--elec-av-costs-table**: Used when --database-type is bigquery.
 Specifies the electric avoided costs table.
+This table gets overwritten (not appended to).
+Must specify the dataset and the google project (if different than the --project argument).
 * **--elec-load-shape-table**: Used when --database-type is bigquery.
 Specifies the electric load shape table.
+This table gets overwritten (not appended to).
+Must specify the dataset and the google project (if different than the --project argument).
 * **--gas-av-costs-table**: Used when --database-type is bigquery.
 Specifies the gas avoided costs table.
+This table gets overwritten (not appended to).
+Must specify the dataset and the google project (if different than the --project argument).
 * **--therms-profiles-table**: Used when --database-type is bigquery.
 Specifies the therms profiles table.
+This table gets overwritten (not appended to).
+Must specify the dataset and the google project (if different than the --project argument).
 * **--project-info-table**: Used when --database-type is bigquery.
 Specifies the table containing the project information.
+This table gets overwritten (not appended to).
+Must specify the dataset and the google project (if different than the --project argument).
 * **--project**: Used when --database-type is bigquery.
 Specifies the google project.
-* **--av-costs-dataset**: Used when --database-type is bigquery.
-Specifies the dataset that is the source of the electric and gas avoided costs data.
-This dataset must also include the name of the Google project, like <google-project>.<av-costs-dataset>.
-* **--source-dataset**: Used when --database-type is bigquery.
-Specifies the dataset that is the source of the data.
-* **--target-dataset**: Used when --database-type is bigquery.
-Specifies the dataset that is the target of the data.
 * **--output-table**: The database table to write output to.
 This table gets overwritten (not appended to).
+Must specify the dataset and the google project (if different than the --project argument).
 * **--electric-output-table**: The database table to write electric output to, when separate_output=True.
 This table gets overwritten (not appended to).
+Must specify the dataset and the google project (if different than the --project argument).
 * **--gas-output-table**: The database table to write gas output to, when separate_output=True.
 This table gets overwritten (not appended to).
+Must specify the dataset and the google project (if different than the --project argument).
 * **--config-file**: Path to the toml configuration file.
 * **--elec-av-costs-file**: Filepath to the electric avoided costs.
 Used when --database-type is not BigQuery to load this data into the database from a file.
 * **--gas-av-costs-file**: Filepath to the gas avoided costs.
 Used when --database-type is not BigQuery to load this data into the database from a file.